rq/rq/docs/monitoring.md

 ## Monitoring at the console

-To see what queues exist and what workers are active, just type `rqinfo`:
+To see what queues exist and what workers are active, just type `rq info`:

 {% highlight console %}
-$ rqinfo
+$ rq info
 high       |██████████████████████████ 20
 low        |██████████████ 12
 default    |█████████ 8